gmofishsauce/yarc/doc/serial-spec.md

-Serial Protocol (Nano Transport Layer, “NTL”)
+# Serial Protocol (Nano Transport Layer, “NTL”)

-(Short single lines start with dots so they won't be joined by the Unix command "fmt -72" which I use periodically to reformat this text.)
+This document was converted from 72-column text format to markdown in June 2023.
+The current version of the protocol is v10.

+## Overview

 Communication between the host (Mac) and the “YARC downloader” (Arduino) takes place using a simple byte-oriented binary protocol, NTL.
 The protocol is request/response with the host initiating all activity.
 The protocol is session-oriented, with a session establishment phase called “synchronization” followed by a data transfer phase of indefinite length (ideally, for as long as the YARC continues running).

 Once synchronization is achieved, the host sends single-byte commands.
 Command bytes are in the range 0xE1 - 0xFF (31 possible commands).
-Commands bytes are followed by 0 to N arguments bytes where N is small (no larger than 4 in the initial protocol definition).
-The number of argument bytes is fixed by the protocol for each command.
+Command bytes may be followed by 0 to N fixed arguments bytes where N is no larger than 7.
+The number of argument bytes is fixed by the protocol for each command byte.

 The Nano collects the command and its fixed-length argument list and then acks by echoing the bitwise negation of the command back to the host.
 Example: after sending the valid command 0xF0 0x55, the host expects to read a single ack byte with value 0x0F.
 If an error occurs, the Nano sends a NAK byte in the range of 0x80 - 0x8F.
 The low nybble of a NAK is an error code 0x0 - 0xF.
 The error codes are primarily informational and are not defined by this protocol spec.

 Commands can be retried by the host, but the only means of recovery from a persistent error state is to close and reopen the connection, which toggles the DTR line and resets the Nano.
-Note: a future version of the hardware may allow the host software to choose between resetting and not resetting the Nano when opening the device.
+In fact, after connection establishment, the existing protocol code responds to all errors by resetting the Nano.

-One or more of the bytes in the fixed-length arguments may specify a variable-length data transfer in either direction.
+The final byte of the fixed arguments may specify a variable-length data transfer in either direction.
 The transfer occurs only after the Nano responds with ACK.
 NAK, when it occurs, always terminates command processing.

-Argument format, data size (byte count) and order of arguments are specific to each command.
-Note: protocol error handling is not sophisticated enough to handle this case without a reset occurring.
+This spec originally anticipated variable-length data in various lengths.
+In fact, the serial line has no flow control.
+This limits the length of burst data to 64 bytes.
+All protocol commands have now been updated to transfer data in 64 byte "chunkies".
+A future version of this spec may remove the byte counts in favor of read and write memory commands that transfer a 64 byte chunk.

 In order to support logging from the Nano to the host console, the host is expected to issue Poll (0xE9, formerly GetMsg) commands